vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Rambhā formerly performed it for blessed womanhood; on Mārg. śu.
 3rd; tithi; Pārvatī deity; for a year; every month

 Devi to be worshipped under a different name (e. g.
 Pārvati in Mārg., Girijā in P. &c.) and different gifts to be made, different substances to be eaten; HVI. pp. 430-435 (from Bhav.
 U. 24.
 1-36); Gar.
-I. 120 also describes this yrata, If 3rd is mixed with 2nd and 4th tithis, this vrata has to be performed on 3rd mixed with 2nd (KN 174); vide under
+I. 120 also describes this vrata, If 3rd is mixed with 2nd and 4th tithis, this vrata has to be performed on 3rd mixed with 2nd (KN 174); vide under

-Tļtīyāyratas' above p.
+Tļtīyāvratas' above p.
 307. Rambhātrirātra-vrata-begin on Jy. śu, 13th; tithi; for three

-days; first after bath a woman should pour plenty of water at the root of plantain plant and surround it with threads, make a silver image of the plant with golden fruit and worship it; observe nakta on 13th, ayācita on 14th and fast on 15th; water the same plant for a year; worship also Umā and Siva and Krsna and Rukmiṇi; homa with 13, 14, 15 abutis respectively on the three days from 13th; this yrata confers sons, beauty, freedom from widowhood &c.; HV II.
+days; first after bath a woman should pour plenty of water at the root of plantain plant and surround it with threads, make a silver image of the plant with golden fruit and worship it; observe nakta on 13th, ayācita on 14th and fast on 15th; water the same plant for a year; worship also Umā and Siva and Krsna and Rukmiṇi; homa with 13, 14, 15 abutis respectively on the three days from 13th; this vrata confers sons, beauty, freedom from widowhood &c.; HV II.
 283–288 (from Skanda), VKK 11; Rambhū also means

 'kadali' (plantain plant) and hence the name.
 Ravivāravrata-nakta or fast on Sunday, japa of Adityahrdaya